goodluckoguzie/Scalable-Advanced_Software_Solutions/W7 Lecture - Docker and Container.markdown

 ### Prerequisites

 - You have Docker Desktop installed (download from [https://www.docker.com/products/docker-desktop/](https://www.docker.com/products/docker-desktop/) if not).
-- You’re comfortable typing in the Windows Command Prompt (the black window from Week 2 if you’ve done other WAD lessons).
+- You’re comfortable typing in the Windows Command Prompt.
 - You have Visual Studio Code installed (preferred):
   - Download from [https://code.visualstudio.com/](https://code.visualstudio.com/).
   - During installation, check **Add to PATH** to enable the `code` command in Command Prompt (e.g., `code .` to open VS Code).